digiltd/oh-rtd-test/Samples-Tricks.md

 end
 ```
 Pressing the physical pushbutton connected to channel 1 of the HomeMatic HM-PBI-4-FM will now toggle the Philips Hue (Toggle_1) on and off.

+### How to create a simple Remote for controlling a Dune HD Player with Http and Denon Bindings

+text